 It is impermissible for a school to financially support, organize, or have direct influence over a baccalaureate service.
 Below are a list of things to look for in a baccalaureate service that might cause an objective observer to believe that a school is sponsoring the event.
 If you become aware that any of the scenarios described below are taking place, you may use our handy web form to report a church/state violation.
-Or, you may send us an e-mail, letter, or fax describing the situation.

 What to Look for: